SSWConsulting/SSW.Rules.Content/rules/fix-problems-quickly/rule.md

 :::

 ## When to push back
 When you're in the heat of the battle, it is often not the right time to push back.
 When a team member needs to get something done, you should work as a team to get it done.

+Bugs or things not working are things people expect actioned quickly.
+Therefore when not fixed, people follow up such items.
+If they do, fix them quickly.

 You can work to resolve any conflict afterwards.

-* One-off task - Most of the time, even if you're unhappy with some work you've been given, but it's a one-off task, don't stress the small stuff, and just get it done
+* One-off tasks - Most of the time, even if you're unhappy with some work you've been given, but it's a one-off task, don't stress the small stuff, and just get it done

-* Recurring task - However, if it's something you're being asked to do repeatedly, and you're unhappy with it, still do that task right away, but make sure you clearly communicate your concerns later on, when the pressure's off
+* Recurring tasks - However, if it's something you're being asked to do repeatedly, and you're unhappy with it, still do that task right away, but make sure you clearly communicate your concerns later on, when the pressure's off

 **Note:** If after raising the problem, you are still not happy, consider sending a "[For the record email](/for-the-record)"